Tag Archive for: Paul Aspelin REALTOR

 Yes, I’ve noticed the lower cost of living for sure.
 Colorado mountain towns are ultra expensive.
 Nice to visit, but hard to buy a home and work there.

 Way to go Grand Junction for being one of the best cities in Colorado!
 You can read the full article about Grand Junction as well as the other cities in the top 5.
 Here’s the link to the full article: Moving to Colorado?
-Here are the 5 best cities, according to our 2024 study
+Here are the 5 best cities, according to our 2024 study.
+Move to Colorado, we did!

 Paul Aspelin and Michelle Aspelin